intel/gbs/docs/GBS.rst

   upstream/4.1.5
   vendor/4.1.5-1

+Special options for importing source packages
+'''''''''''''''''''''''''''''''''''''''''''''

-If spec file contains patches, gbs will try to apply patches on top of master branch:
+If the source package contains patches, gbs will try to apply patches on top of master branch:

 ::